Sony says the PlayStation 5 will be 'immersive' and 'seamless'

 Sony has revealed that the next-generation PS5 will have "immersive" gameplay and "seamless" PlayStation Now online performance thanks to "dramatically" improved graphics performance and a revamped cloud system.
-During a corporate strategy presentation, it also demonstrated the speed of the new console compared to the PS4, showing much snappier (ten times) loading and faster speeds with complex scenes.
+During a corporate strategy presentation, it also demonstrated the speed of the new console compared to the PS4 (in a video captured by WSJ's Takashi Mochizuki) , showing much snappier (ten times) loading and faster speeds with complex scenes.

 Sponsored Links